D’Alembert’s Ratio Test for Convergence of Series

 Instead of computing lim(an+1/an), you can compute lim(an/an+1).
 If this limit is greater than 1, the series converges.
 If less than 1, it diverges.
 This form is sometimes more convenient because it avoids nested fractions in the calculation.

-What other tests can you use when the ratio test fails?
+What other tests can you use when the ratio test is inconclusive?